Green Writers Press | Books

-Thank you for your interest in our small, but mighty, publishing house located in southern, rural Vermont.
+Thank you for your interest in our small, indie publishing house located in southern, rural Vermont.
 Green Writers Press, an independent, Vermont-based publishing company, is dedicated to spreading environmental awareness and social justice by publishing authors who promulgate messages of hope and renewal through place-based writing and environmental activism.
 In the past six years, Green Writers Press has expanded significantly, publishing such authors as Julia Alvarez, Chard deNiord, John Elder, Dr. M Jackson, former Vermont Governor Madeleine Kunin, and Clarence Major.
 Our mission is to spread a message of hope and renewal through the words and images we publish.
 Throughout we will adhere to our commitment to preserving and protecting the natural resources of the earth.
 To that end, a percentage of our proceeds will be donated to environmental activist groups and social justice organizations.
 Read more at www.greenwriterspress.com.

-We also have an imprint called Green Place Books that curates books that tell literary and compelling stories with a focus on writing about place—these books are more personal stories/memoir, mystery/crime, and biographies.
-If you want to designate your book for GPB, mention that in your cover letter but no need to as it usually pretty obvioius.
+We also have an imprint called Green Place Books that curates books that tell literary and compelling stories with a focus on writing about place—these books are more personal stories/memoir, spirituality, education, caring for our elders, and biographies.
+If you want to designate your book for GPB, mention that in your cover letter.

-Our annual Howard Frank Mosher Book Prize in Fiction is a publication prize for a novelist or short story writer from Vermont, or one who writes about Vermont and/or the themes that resonate so well with Howard's work: love, friendship, forgiveness, nature, Vermont, solitude, that are part of Howard 's literary legacy.
+Our Howard Frank Mosher Book Prize in Fiction is a publication prize for a novelist or short story writer from Vermont, or one who writes about Vermont and/or the themes that resonate so well with Howard's work: love, friendship, forgiveness, nature, Vermont, solitude, that are part of Howard 's literary legacy.
 Vermont residency is not required.
-We will open the prize for submissions in 2021.
+We will open the prize for submissions, hopefully in 2022.